 Challenging trails throughout Great Seal State Park transport visitors to scenic vistas of distant ridgetops and the Scioto Valley below.
 These very hills are depicted on the Great Seal of Ohio, from which the park gets its name.
 Whether it's hiking, mountain biking or horseback riding, there's a trail for everyone, including a fitness trail.
 The park also offers disc golf, a small camping area, and shelterhouses.

 Great Seal State Park Campground offers Primitive sites, some with features for equestrian campers.
-It's located adjacent to Sugarloaf Mountain and has scenic views of the Scioto Valley below.
+It is adjacent to Sugarloaf Mountain and has scenic views of the Scioto Valley below.
 Pets are permitted on all sites.
 Reservations are required and may be made online or by calling (866) 644-6727.

 An 18-hole course is located in the Ireland picnic area.
 Bring your own equipment; rental equipment is not available.
 No fee is charged to play.

 Hunting is permitted in designated areas.

 Three scenic picnic areas are located in separate areas of the park, with tables and grills.

 Ireland Shelter – This non-electric shelter has a fireplace, charcoal grill, and 12 picnic tables.
 Maximum occupancy is 50.
 This shelter is close to the trails, playground, and disc golf.
 Vault restrooms are nearby.

 Vista Shelter – This non-electric shelter is located in the campground and has a charcoal grill and 12 picnic tables.
 Maximum occupancy is 50.
 This shelter is close to the trails and vault restrooms are nearby.